aminya/AcuteML.jl/docs/src/templating.md

 # Templating
-AML also provides a templating engine if you want to use templates instead of creating the types.
+AcuteML also provides a templating engine if you want to use templates instead of creating the types.

 -------------------------------------------------------